FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### If an object reference is set to null, will the Garbage Collector immediately free the memory held by that object?
-(Senior)

 No, the object will be available for garbage collection in the next cycle of the garbage collector.